westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

 ```

 This creates a single, host-managed zoned block device that has a zone size of
 256M and a total capacity of 250 GB (1000 zones).
-No conventional zones are
+This simple command creates
-created with this simple command.
+no conventional zones.

 ```plaintext
 # blkzone report /dev/nullb0